Should college students have credit cards?

 If you’ve weighed the pros and cons and decided to go for it, you can start thinking about what type of card makes sense for you.
 If you use them responsibly, the following options could be a good entry point into the world of credit.

 - Student credit card: Having a student credit card isn’t that different from having a traditional credit card.
 But it might be more suited to students, with features like credit-tracking tools that can help you build a healthy relationship with credit.
-For example, the Journey student credit card from Capital One gives you 1% cash back on every purchase—with no annual fee.
-And if you pay your bill on time, you’ll boost your cash back to 1.25% for that month.
-Plus, Journey cardholders may be automatically considered for a credit line increase in as few as six months.
+For example, Capital One credit cards for students let you earn rewards while you build credit with responsible use.

 - Secured credit card: With a secured credit card, you deposit an amount of money that the issuer holds as collateral.
 This is sometimes known as a security deposit.
-For example, the Secured Mastercard® from Capital One has refundable security deposits of $49, $99 or $200—depending on your creditworthiness—for an initial credit line of $200.
+For example, the Capital One Platinum Secured card has refundable security deposits of $49, $99 or $200—depending on your creditworthiness—for an initial credit line of $200.
 If approved, you’ll get a credit card account with an initial credit limit.
 You can then use the card to make purchases just like you would with other credit cards.

 - Authorized user on someone else’s credit card: Becoming an authorized user means you get a card linked to an existing account that you’re authorized to use.
 The account could belong to a friend or family member—whoever is willing to add you to their credit card account.
 You’ll get your own card linked to the account’s line of credit.
 But the primary cardholder is ultimately the one who is responsible for the account.
 But the CFPB says negative actions, such as late payments, could affect both your credit scores if they’re reported to credit bureaus.

 Getting a credit card in college is an exciting milestone.
-If you’ve decided you’re ready for it, you could consider applying for the Journey student credit card from Capital One.
+If you’ve decided you’re ready for it, you could see whether you’re pre-approved for a student credit card from Capital One.

-Or you can see if you’re pre-approved for some Capital One credit cards, like the Secured Mastercard® from Capital One.
+Or you can see if you’re pre-approved for some Capital One credit cards, like the Capital One Platinum Secured card.
 The pre-approval process is quick and only requires some basic info.
 And finding out if you’re pre-approved before you apply won’t hurt your credit score.